wllclngn/WriEdiVim/documentation.md

 ///////////////////////////////////////////////////////////

-<B>"Write & Edit" :WE</B>
+<I>"Write & Edit" :WE</I>

-Automatically run w/ 'autocmd' for .doc files, feel free to make them for .txt files, etal; be cautious using for any other file-extension that .doc files
+Automatically run w/ 'autocmd' for .doc files, feel free to make them for .txt files, etal.
+Be cautious using for any other file-extension than .doc files as the formatting might cross into programming files unintentionally.

-Only ":ED" command is necessary if you want to work on a document outside of ":WE" & Vim

 ########################

-<B>"Export Document" :ED</B>
+<I>"Export Document" :ED</I>

-Removes hard-wraps for soft-wraps, etal
+Removes hard-wraps for soft-wraps, etal, placed onto a file thru ":WE".
 Prepares a document edited within ":WE" & Vim for usage in a word processor, etc.

 ########################

-<B>"Format Document" :FD</B>

-Replace Vim's inputs (comma, question-mark, etal) w/ styled ones, cleans up document when sometimes beat-up w/ "fo=a" as discussed later

-Commands are stacked, be careful if adding your own

-########################

-<B>"Import Document" :ID</B>
+<I>"Import Document" :ID</I>

-Reformat a document previously used/created in a word processor for usage in ":WE" & Vim
+Reformat a document previously used/created in a word processor for usage in ":WE" & Vim.

 "normal gggqGgg" is used for text to be properly reconfigured after ":ID" is entered, then cursor placed at start of document

-":ID" is not placed onto a text document automatically for various reasons, most specifically if a document is already properly formatted or accidentally opened in Vim; can be easily assimilated into ":WE" (most easily called by function-name on ":WE"'s final line due to command stacking) if a user wants it to be automatically called;
+":ID" is not placed onto a text document automatically for various reasons, most specifically if a document is already properly formatted or accidentally opened in Vim; can be easily assimilated into ":WE" if a user wants it to be automatically called.

-Known bug is using ":ED" then using ":ID" on a document in the same session; paragraph text will bleed out of 'tw=80', and only fix is saving, exiting, reopening, but should almost never be an issue as these commands will likely not be repeatedly stacked in one session
+Known bug is using ":ED" then using ":ID" on a document in the same session; paragraph text will bleed out of 'tw=80'.
+The only fix is saving, exiting, reopening, but should almost never be an issue as these commands will likely not be repeatedly stacked in one session.

 ///////////////////////////////////////////////////////////

-  <B>":WE" DETAILS:</b>
+  <I>":WE" DETAILS:</I>

 ///////////////////////////////////////////////////////////